Aiven-Open/s3-connector-for-apache-kafka/README.md

 Only the certain combinations of variables and parameters are allowed in the file name template (however, variables in a template can be in any order).
 Each combination determines the mode of record grouping the connector will use.
-Currently supported combinations of variables and the corresponding record grouping modes are:
+Currently, supported combinations of variables and the corresponding record grouping modes are:
 - `topic`, `partition`, `start_offset`, and `timestamp` - grouping by the topic, partition, and timestamp;